Services | June 29, 2021

-- Can I pay fines owing at another library system?
+- Can I pay for lost or damaged items owing at another library system?

-No. Fines and any other charges owing must be paid at the library system where they were incurred.
+No. Lost or damaged items must be paid at the library system where they were incurred.

-- How do overdue materials and fines affect my library card?
+- How do overdue materials affect my library card?

 You will be notified by the library system where you borrowed the materials if these materials are overdue.
-Overdue materials must be returned and fines paid to the system where the items were borrowed.
-If you have substantial outstanding fines owing at one library in the reciprocal arrangement, your borrowing privileges may be suspended at all participating libraries until the fines are paid.
+Overdue materials must be returned where the items were borrowed.
+If you have substantial outstanding replacement costs owing at one library in the reciprocal arrangement, your borrowing privileges may be suspended at all participating libraries until the amount owing is paid.